UMass-RC/unity-docs/docs/tools/ColabFold.md

+# Introduction to ColabFold on Unity

-### ColabFold [1] is a software developed to accelerate the prediction of protein 3D structures and protein complexes by integrating the fast search algorithm MMSeqs2 with AlphaFold2 [2] or RoseTTAFold.
+ColabFold [1] is a software developed to accelerate the prediction of protein 3D structures and protein complexes by integrating the fast search algorithm MMSeqs2 with AlphaFold2 [2] or RoseTTAFold.
-### ColabFold is available on Unity by using a Jupyter notebook or a batch script.
+ColabFold is available on Unity by using a Jupyter notebook or a batch script.
 Both methods make use of one graphics processing unit (GPU) and the AlphaFold2 AI tool.
 The output includes the predicted protein structure in a PDB format text file along with files to evaluate the results.
-### The notebook is designed to run ColabFold with one protein sequence while the batch script can be used to make predictions for multiple protein sequences at once.
+The notebook is designed to run ColabFold with one protein sequence while the batch script can be used to make predictions for multiple protein sequences at once.
-#### ColabFold on Unity is currently available in a beta version.
+ColabFold on Unity is currently available in a beta version.
 For questions, please send an email to hpc@umass.edu.

 # Using a Jupyter notebook to access ColabFold